 Companies engaged in training practice in Normal Formation.
 Bombers practice live throwing.
 Stores overhauled in order to reduce amount of baggage.
 11am Transport inspected by Divisional Train at HERBECOURT (Sq K1).

 9:30am.
 Lieut.
-Col. WADE rejoins form leave to UK.
+Col. WADE rejoins from leave to UK.
 Companies engaged in training during morning.
 Divine Service cancelled on account of inclement weather.

 Training during morning.
 Preparations made for early move following morning.
 Baggage to be sent by Motor Transport dumped at HERBECOURT (Sq K1).